 The Celtic Cross Tarot Spread is one of the most well-known and widely used tarot spreads to this day.
-And even if you’re just starting out, you’ve probably heard of this spread.
+This layout is so well known that even tarot beginners must have probably heard of this spread.

 But once you’re able to read a Celtic Cross Tarot Spread, it can not only give a wealth of information about a specific issue but it also lends well when you don’t have a particular question to ask.